Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 subtle distinction between their functionality.
 For example, if you

-decide to override Bison’s default definition for YYLTYPE
+decide to override Bison’s default definition for YYLTYPE, in

 which Prologue section should you write your new definition?